-In 2016, the total number of incidents (accidents, occupational diseases, dangerous occurrences, fires and natural cause incidents) reduced by approxiamately 8% compared with 2015 however, when adjusted to take account of the reduction in staff numbers at year end there has been a slight increase in the incident rate.
-Health and safety incidents are reported to the relevant authorities as required by legislation.
+In 2017, the total number of incidents (accidents, occupational diseases, dangerous occurrences, fires and natural cause incidents) reduced by c.8% compared with 2016.
+However, when adjusted to take account of the reduction in staff numbers at year end, there has been a slight increase in the incident rate.
+We report health and safety incidents to the relevant authorities as required by legislation.

 Awards and recognition

-Through the Dow Jones Sustainability Index (DJSI) RBS maintained its score of 82 points for Occupational Health and Safety.
-In 2016 the industry average score was 48.
+Through the Dow Jones Sustainability Index (DJSI), RBS achieved a score of 76 points for Occupational Health and Safety (in 2017 the industry average score was 42).

-All employees are required to complete mandatory online health and safety training which covers the key risks for all employees including fire safety, display screen equipment, manual handling and slips, trips & falls.
-Additional training is completed by all people managers and building managers in respect of their health and safety responsibilities.
+All employees are required to complete mandatory online health and safety training, which covers the key risks for all employees including fire safety, display screen equipment, manual handling and slips, trips and falls.
+Additional health and safety training is also completed by all our people managers and building managers.

 Specialist training includes:

-- Emergency training including fire marshal and first aid training is carried out in line with local legal requirements.
+- Emergency training including fire marshal and first aid training, carried out in line with local legal requirements.

 - RBS has a driver safety programme which includes risk based training.

-- Bespoke health and safety training programmes are in place for key roles including Institute of Occupational Safety & Health (IOSH) Managing Safety for Property Managers, IOSH Directing Safely for our Projects Managers and Chartered Member IOSH and National Examination Board in Occupational Safety & Health (NEBOSH) qualifications for our Health and Safety professionals.
+- Bespoke health and safety training programmes are in place for key roles including – the Institute of Occupational Safety & Health’s (IOSH) Managing Safely for Property Managers, IOSH Directing Safely for our Projects Managers and Chartered Member IOSH and National Examination Board in Occupational Safety & Health (NEBOSH) qualifications for our Health and Safety professionals.